 The degree and major-specific sequence of courses for students is shown in the tables on the following pages.
-Most courses are taught in ten-week blocks.
-If for some reason you cannot take a particular course in this order, or you fail to complete a course with the needed grade to proceed, you must talk with your academic advisor about ways to make up the deficiency through openings in your degree plan or through summer sessions offered, or else risk delaying your graduation until all requirements are met.
+Most courses are taught in an 18-week semester meeting alternate weeks.
+If for some reason the student cannot take a particular course in this order, or fails to complete a course with the needed grade to proceed, he/she must talk with their academic advisor about ways to make up the deficiency through openings in the degree plan or through summer sessions offered, or else risk delaying graduation until all requirements are met.

-Please note that specific requirements and prerequisites are listed under course descriptions starting on page 31.
+Please note that specific requirements and prerequisites are listed under course descriptions starting on page 20